oppegard/usb-login-scripts/README.md

 `usb-login-scripts` directory (or if you are using the "full" version, by specifying the `--update` flag).

+### 👾 Extra install step to get awesome Pokemon When Loading SSH Key 👾
+`git clone https://github.com/possatti/pokemonsay` on your USB drive, at the same directory level where `usb-login-scripts` exists (it should live alongside, not underneath the directory).

+If the original repo has disappeared for some reason, https://github.com/oppegard/pokemonsay is a fork.

 ## scripts-original

 This is the original script from Tammer's blog.
 It will load your SSH key for a given